mnot/I-D/rfc5988bis/draft.md

 caution should be exercised when using it.
 Use of Transport Layer Security (TLS) with HTTP ({{RFC2818}} and {{RFC2817}}) is currently the only end-to-end way to provide such protection.

-Applications that take advantage of typed links should consider the attack vectors opened by automatically following, trusting, or otherwise using links gathered from HTTP headers.
+Link applications ought to consider the attack vectors opened by automatically following, trusting, or otherwise using links gathered from HTTP headers.
 In particular, Link headers that use the "anchor" parameter to associate a link's context with another resource should be treated with due caution.

 The Link entity-header field makes extensive use of IRIs and URIs.
 See {{RFC3987}} for security considerations relating to IRIs.
 See {{RFC3986}} for security considerations relating to URIs.
 See